graphprotocol/hardhat-graph/README.md

 ```

 ### `graph`
-  - Expects two parameters: `contractName: 'MyContract'` and `address: '0x123..` and an optional positional parameter `subtask` <init|update>.
+  - Expects two parameters: `contractName: 'MyContract'` and `address: '0x123..` and an optional positional parameter `subtask` <init|update|add>.
   - Workflow:
-    - Conditionally runs either `init` or `update` subtask depending if a subgraph already exists or not.
+    - Conditionally runs either `init`, `update` or `add` tasks depending if a subgraph already exists or not.
 If the optional param `subtask` is passed it will run that subtask instead.
   - Example usage:
 ```typescript
 async function deploy(contractName: string) {